WebFreak001/deploy-nightly/README.md

           asset_name: myapp_windows-nightly-$$.zip # name to upload the release as, use $$ to insert date (YYYYMMDD) and 6 letter commit hash
           asset_content_type: application/zip # required by GitHub API
           max_releases: 7 # optional, if there are more releases than this matching the asset_name, the oldest ones are going to be deleted
+          ignore_hash: true # optional, if there is already a release associated with the repo's current commit, should we go ahead and upload the asset anyway.
 ```

 ### Advanced Use